Deadly terror in ‘ungovernable’ Afghanistan

 - There have been three major terrorist attacks in Afghanistan in the last ten days.
 Most recently, the Taliban detonated an ambulance full of explosives in central Kabul, killing over 100 people.
-It was the deadliest attack in the country for months, overwhelming the city’s hospitals.
-Afghanistan has been at war since 2001, but its history before then is almost as bloody.
+It was the deadliest attack in the country for months.

 - What do we not know?

-- The Taliban seized power after the Afghan Civil War of 1992-1996 which arose after the departure of Soviet troops.
-In power, they imposed a brutal version of Sharia (Islamic law), such as public executions and amputations, and banned women from public life.
+- The Taliban seized power after the civil war of 1992-1996 and was ousted in 2001.
+In power, it imposed a brutal version of Sharia (Islamic law).

 - Save The Children

-- Lasting from 1955 until 1975, the Vietnam War was fought between the communist north of the country and the capitalist south.
-It became a proxy for the cold war, with the Soviet Union and China supporting North Vietnam, and the US military fighting on behalf of South Vietnam.
+- Lasting from 1955 until 1975, the Vietnam war was fought between the communist north and the capitalist south.
+It became a proxy for the cold war, with the USSR and China supporting the north, and the USA supporting the south.

-- The break-up of Yugoslavia into seven different countries resulted in a series of conflicts, primarily affecting Bosnia and Herzegovina, Kosovo and parts of Croatia.
+- The break-up of Yugoslavia into seven different countries resulted in a series of deadly conflicts.